 Audiences went mad for a fantastic school production of Alice in Wonderland.

-Hightown’s interpretation of the classic story closely followed the 1951 Disney film version, with well-known songs included.
+The St Michael’s interpretation of the classic story closely followed the 1951 Disney film version, with well-known songs included.

 Note to editors: For more information please contact Rachel Read, account director at Deep South Media, on 01202 534487.